MicrosoftDocs/dynamics365smb-docs/financials/admin-migrate-customer-data.md

 ---
     title: Migrate Customer Data | Microsoft Docs
-    description: You can migrate existing customer data from an existing ERP system to Business Central using RapidStart Services .
+    description: You can migrate existing customer data from an existing ERP system to Business Central using RapidStart Services.
 You can use Excel .xlsx files as the data carrier.
 You can also manually move the data by entering it directly into the company.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP